JjongX/streamlit-langgraph/README.md

 3. **Ready-to-Use Multi-Agent Architectures:** Include standard patterns (supervisor, hierarchical, networked) out of the box.

-4. **Enhanced Compatibility with OpenAI Response API:** Support OpenAI's newer Response API for advanced capabilities like file search and code execution.
+4. **Automatic OpenAI Responses API Configuration:** Automatically configures OpenAI's Responses API when native tools are enabled, leveraging LangChain's built-in support for advanced capabilities like file search and code execution.

 5. **Extensibility to Other LLMs:** Design for easy integration with Gemini, Claude, and local models.